-Challenge TB is the flagship global mechanism for implementing USAID’s TB strategy as well as contributing to TB/HIV activities under the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).
-USAID Bureau for Global Health is building and expanding upon previous successful TB control programs which began in 2000.
-Challenge TB collaborates with other national and international initiatives in providing global leadership and support for national TB control efforts.
+Challenge TB was a flagship global mechanism for implementing USAID’s TB strategy as well as contributing to TB/HIV activities under the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).
+USAID Bureau for Global Health was building and expanding upon previous successful TB control programs which began in 2000.
+Between 2015-2019, Challenge TB collaborated with other national and international initiatives in providing global leadership and support for national TB control efforts.

-Of the estimated 9 million new TB cases only 5.7 million were actually diagnosed (64%).
+Of the estimated 10 million new TB cases only 7 million were actually diagnosed.

 Challenge TB Strategies & Principles

-The Challenge TB partners operate using a framework which has four strategies:
+The Challenge TB partners operated using a framework which had four strategies: